finos/glue/docs/Proposition_Order_Transaction/Investment_Proposition_Position_Change.md

 Investment proposition implies that some changed to the existing portoflio should be made, e.g. but or sell new assets (instruments).
- This table describes these changes in terms of respective instrument market value and quantity
+ This table describes these changes in terms of respective instrument market value and quantity.

 | Primary Key ('id')|.|ENGINE = InnoDB|.|.|
 |---|---|---|---|---|